MariovdBerg/Mobius_SketchApp/README.md

 ## To do
 - Adapt code for better debugging
 - Include interpolated spline for correct answer in response.
 To be used for grading
+- Provide template HTML response area with the SketchApp